rushiinvimatic/pcm-rms-web/PAYMENT_INTEGRATION.md

 # Payment Integration with BillDesk Gateway

-This document outlines the complete payment integration implementation for the PMC (Pimpri-Chinchwad Municipal Corporation) application system.
+This document outlines the complete payment integration implementation for the PMC (Pune Municipal Corporation) application system.

 ## Overview